J-danger/TextToVoiceTool/README.md

 4. **Delete a card:** Click the "Delete" button associated with a specific card to remove it.
 5. **Play card audio (optional):** If your browser supports text-to-speech, clicking "Play Audio" will utilize the built-in functionality to read the card's text aloud.

-**Frontend Code (Optional)**

-If you're not including the frontend code in the repository, remove this section or add a note indicating it's not provided.
-Otherwise, provide instructions on how to integrate the frontend with your Flask backend.

 **Database (Optional)**

 This project currently uses a SQLite database named `cards.db` stored in the project directory.
 If you prefer a different database or storage approach, modify the `SQLALCHEMY_DATABASE_URI` configuration in `app.config` accordingly.